wagtail/wagtail/docs/getting_started/installation.rst

 Install Python
 ==============

 If you haven't got Python installed yet, we recommend installing Python 3.4.
-You can find the download for it here: https://www.python.org/downloads/
+You can download it here: https://www.python.org/downloads/

 pip